 Meetings shall be held not less than four times a year, at least two weeks before a Board Meeting.
 The length of meetings and the agendas are to be determined in accordance with the annual plan that the Pricing & Tariffs Committee prepared.

-The CEO or the General Manager: Economic Regulation, with approval of the Chairperson, may request a meeting if they consider it necessary.
+The CEO or the General Manager: Regulation, with approval of the Chairperson, may request a meeting if they consider it necessary.

-The General Manager: Economic Regulation should attend the meetings in a non-voting capacity.
+The General Manager: Regulation should attend the meetings in a non-voting capacity.

 The Board Secretary shall be the Secretary of the Committee.